Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 The lighting should enhance every room of your home to look the best possible while being pleasant and relaxing to sit in.

 Work areas such as the kitchen and bathroom require extra lighting for tasks.
 Different types of lighting are installed in different areas for the best possible functionality and effect.
-Done right, a simple change of light can totally change the look and feel of any room.
+Done right, a simple change of light can change the look and feel of any room.

 The Different Types Of Indoor Lighting